RobTillaart/FunctionGenerator/README.md

 ## Performance

-Indication of what can be done, note that the values need to be transported to a DAC or serial port too.
+Indication of what performance can be expected (based upon 0.2.1 version).
+Note that the values need to be transported to a DAC or serial port too.
 Numbers based on performance example, for one single signal.

 | Processor    | Clock    | Waveform | usec/calls | max freq |
 |:-------------|---------:|:---------|-----------:|---------:|